aaa in the community

 “I love to serve our community and know that my contributions are helping someone else and encourage all of us to take some time to give back,” said Tamara Thornton, a branch manager in the Smithfield, R.I., branch.
 “I like being able to play a role in making a difference in the community.”

 More local events dot the calendar year-round.
-AAA branches host blood drives, plant vegetable and flower gardens for nursing homes and other care facilities and pack meals to distribute at local food pantries.
+AAA branches host blood drives, days for planting vegetable and flower gardens for nursing homes and other care facilities, and gatherings to pack meals to distribute at local food pantries.
 Other employee charitable efforts include joining the Southern New England Heart Walk, creating cards for Sending Smiles and sorting donations for the Dorcas International Clothing Collaborative, to name a few.

 “I really enjoy the smaller settings where we get to make a bigger impact,” Reyes said.
 “I feel that the AAA branch teams do an amazing job of finding those opportunities and bringing as many employees and members as possible along with us to support these organizations.”